arangodb/docs/site/content/http/administration-monitoring/_index.md

               properties:
                 version:
                   type: number
-                  description: |
+                  description: |+
                     Must be set to `1`.
                 moves:
                   type: array
                   schema:
                     $ref: '#/components/schemas/move_shard_operation'
                   description: |+
-                    Set of move shard operations to be executed.
+                    A set of move shard operations to execute.
               required:
               - version
               - moves
       responses:
         '200':
-          description: |2
+          description: |2+
-            This API will return HTTP 200 if no operations were provided.
+            This API returns HTTP 200 if no operations are provided.
       tags:
       - Administration
 ```